Skip to main content

 All carbonate salts on the FDA generally regarded as safe list.
 There is no evidence in the available information on calcium carbonate, potassium carbonate, potassium bicarbonate, sodium carbonate, sodium bicarbonate, or sodium sesquicarbonate that demonstrates or suggests reasonable grounds to suspect a hazard to the public when used at levels that are now current or that might reasonably be expected in the future.[2]

-List of medications using Sodium Bicarbonate
+Some examples of medications containing Sodium Bicarbonate

 References